Total Ascent: 500ft

 This is a short creekside day hike that offers a taste of the hikes in the area.
 Although once more of an ORV trail, since the 2006 washout this has become more of a hiking route.
 While the trail does not boast big views or a sparkling lake, the creek offers pleasant company as you wind your way through a forest still recovering from recent fires.
 With a limited amount of elevation gain, most hikers should not have a problem reaching the gravel beach created by the washout.
 If you’re looking for some adventure, you can push onward past the washout and try to connect with the Lone Peak Trail.

 To get there, take I-90 to Exit 85 to Cle Elum/Leavenworth.
 Cross the freeway and head right on WA 970 toward Leavenworth as it merges into WA 97.
 As WA 97 ends, merge on US 2 toward Wenatchee following signs for US 2 and WA 97.
 In West Wenatchee, follow signs for WA 97 ALT.
-Once on WA 97 ALT, continue 23.5 to WA 971, taking a left and following to Lakeshore Road.
+Once on WA 97 ALT, continue 23.5 miles to WA 971, taking a left and following to Lakeshore Road.
 Take a left and continue 10.4 miles past Twentyfive Mile Creek State Park to FR 5900.
 Take a left and follow FR 5900 3.3 miles to a switchback in the road.
 Park here.
 The signed trailhead is a few hundred feet up the road on the left. -Nathan

 Print Google Directions >>